 A: Yes.
 The discount applies to all properties that manage stormwater onsite, regardless of circumstance.
 When you are making changes to your site, such as adding a garage or extending your house into a back lot, you will be required as part of the building permit process to add stormwater management facilities for runoff created by the new impervious surfaces you add.
 Renovation is a perfect time to add stormwater facilities.
 If you have to build a facility to meet permitting requirements then consider over-sizing the facility to take runoff from the existing rooftops and paved areas as well.
 The discount is based on a sliding scale according to how much stormwater you manage, so the more you manage on-site, the bigger your discount.

 A: Yes.
-However, drywells typically have a life expectancy of 20-30 years, so be sure that they are still functioning properly.
-Also note that any new underground stormwater facilities (such as drywells and soakage trenches) must be registered with the Oregon Department of Environmental Quality under their Underground Injection Control (UIC) Program.
-If you are a commercial site there may be additional requirements as part of that registration.
+However, drywells typically have a life expectancy of 20 to 30 years, so be sure that they are still functioning properly.
+Also note that any new underground stormwater facilities (such as drywells and soakage trenches) must be registered with the Oregon Department of Environmental Quality under the Underground Injection Control (UIC) Program.
+If you have a commercial site there may be additional requirements as part of that registration.

 About Stormwater Facilities

-A: Most sites lend themselves to several stormwater management solutions.
+A: Several stormwater management solutions will work on most sites.
 To understand what facilities might work at your site, read the Site Assessment Guide and Stormwater Solutions Handbook.
 Then choose one or more facilities that best suit your site and budget.
-The City offers on-site technical assistance that can help ratepayers determine suitable stormwater options for their site.
+The city offers on-site technical assistance that can help ratepayers determine suitable stormwater options for their site.

 A: A simple infiltration test will determine if there is adequate soil infiltration: